SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-2-1-simple-calculations/arithmetical-operations/division/floating-division.md

                               // from the operation is not a valid numeric value
 ```

-When printing the values  **&#8734;** and **-&#8734;**, the console output may be `?`, because the console in Windows does not work correctly with Unicode and breaks most of the non-standart symbols, letters and special signs.
+When printing the values  **&#8734;** and **-&#8734;**, the console output may be `?`, because the console in Windows does not work correctly with Unicode and breaks most of the non-standard symbols, letters and special signs.
 The example above would most probably give the following result:
 ```
 7.5
 ?